economikit-alliance/website/content/_index.md

 An alliance of strategists and ethicists driving responsible stewardship of the Holochain ecosystem and its intersection with other "next economy" projects.

+**This is a work in progress**, presented here in its nascent form to uphold an ethic of transparency.
+The dialogue driving the creation of this handbook starts within our [Loomio group](https://www.loomio.org/economikit/) and is publicly browsable if you would like engage with us further.

 ## Strategic Direction

 - [Core beliefs and principles]({{< relref "/book/strategic-direction/core-beliefs-and-principles" >}})